release-it/release-it/README.md

 # Release It!

 Interactive release tool for Git repositories.
-Supports to build and release to a distribution/component repository.
 Publish to npm.
+Optionally build and release to a distribution/component repository.

 Automatically increments version in package.json, commit, tag, push, publish, done.